alduzzen1985/LookupNotesViewer/README.md

 </ul>

 Currently you can bond the control only to a Text Field since is still not possible bond to Lookup Fields.
+For a better layout hide the label of the control.

 <img src="Pics/Settings.png"/>
 <hr/>